Stran1025/ajax-project/README.md

 # ajax-project

-A dynamic HTML, CSS, and JavaScript solo project.
+A dynamic HTML, CSS, and JavaScript project that uses API calls to allow users to build their own pokemon team.